alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+**Handshake:** The SSL handshake is the initial process where the client and server establish a secure connection.
+During this phase, the client and server negotiate the cryptographic algorithms they will use for encryption and authentication.

+**Certificate exchange:** The server presents its digital certificate to the client.
+The certificate contains the server's public key and is issued by a trusted Certificate Authority (CA).
+The client verifies the authenticity and validity of the certificate.
+If the certificate is trusted, the client proceeds to the next step.

+**Key exchange:** The client generates a random session key and encrypts it using the server's public key obtained from the certificate.
+The encrypted session key is sent to the server, which decrypts it using its private key.
+Now both the client and server have the same session key, which will be used for symmetric encryption and decryption of data during the session.

+**Secure connection:** With the session key established, the client and server can now encrypt and decrypt data using symmetric encryption algorithms.
+This ensures the confidentiality and integrity of the data transmitted between them.

+Throughout the SSL/TLS session, the connection remains secure, and data is protected from eavesdropping and tampering.
+The SSL protocol also supports server authentication, ensuring that clients can trust the identity of the server they are communicating with.

+It's worth noting that SSL certificates need to be periodically renewed and replaced to maintain security, and server administrators should follow best practices for SSL/TLS configuration to ensure the highest level of security.

+Overall, SSL plays a crucial role in securing online communication and is widely used to protect sensitive information such as login credentials, personal data, and financial transactions on the internet.

 If a packet is dropped
 ----------------------